TS000/lighthouse-developer-portal/docs/catalog-entry.md

 ### name [required]

 The name of the entity.
-They are used to recognize the entity along with being used in components to reference the entity.
+The name is also used to identify a given entity when other items in the catalog have relationships references to it.
 Names must be unique per `kind` within a given namespace (if specified) at any point in time.
 The uniqueness constraint is case-sensitive.

 Names have two requirements:

 - Strings of length at least 1, and at most 63
 - Must consist of sequences of `[a-z0-9A-Z]` possibly separated by one of `[-_.]`

-Namespaces can also be used, see [here](https://backstage.io/docs/features/software-catalog/descriptor-format#namespace-optional)
+Namespaces can also be used, see [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#namespace-optional) for more information.

 ### title [optional]

 A `title` can also be used to represent the entity when available.
 The title can be helpful when the `name` is cumbersome or perceived as overly technical.
-There are no requirements on it, but please keep it short.
+There are no requirements on this field, but it should be short and simple.

 ### description [optional]

 A human-readable description of the entity.
-It should be kept short and informative.
+It should be brief and informative.

 ### labels [optional]

 Labels are optional key/value pairs attached to the entity, and their use is identical to [Kubernetes object labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).

-Their primary purpose is for references to other entities and for information that is in one way or another classifying for the current entity.
+Their primary purpose is for references to other entities, and for information that is in one way or another classifying the current entity.
 They are often used as values in queries or filters.

 Values are strings that follow the same restrictions as `name`.

 ### annotations [optional]

 An object with arbitrary non-identifying metadata attached to the entity, identical in use to [Kubernetes object annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
-Their purpose is mainly, but not limited to, to reference external systems.
+Their purpose is mainly, but not limited to, referencing external systems.

-You can also view this section of [well-known annotations](https://backstage.io/docs/features/software-catalog/well-known-annotations).
+You can also review [Backstage's list of well-known annotations](https://backstage.io/docs/features/software-catalog/well-known-annotations).

 ### tags [optional]